-This page is divided into to sections.
-The first section contains general information about Estonia and the second part contains information about the cities I have been to.
+This page is divided into two sections.
+The first section contains general information about Estonia, like history, description of culture, currency, visa, travel to and in the country and crime / safety.
+The second part contains information about all the cities I have been to.

 General information about Estonia

 The capital of Estonia is named Tallinn and its mediaeval old town was built by German crusaders in the late Middle Ages and is in good condition, with the mediaeval city walls and towers almost completely intact and it rates as one of Europe's best preserved mediaeval old towns.
 Visitors can also experience an ex-Soviet occupied country that is now part of the European Union.
 Traces of the Soviet era are still there to be seen — e.g. Paldiski, a deserted Soviet army base that was once off-limits to Estonians themselves, can easily be visited on a day trip from the capital, Tallinn.

 After 7 centuries of German, Danish, Swedish, Polish and Russian rule, Estonia attained independence in 1918.
 Forcefully annexed into the USSR in 1940, it re-gained independence in 1991 through its Singing Revolution, a non-violent revolution that overthrew an initially violent occupation.